harness-community/harness-community.github.io/website/blog/2022-10-18-CD-troubleshooting-guide-part-1/troubleshooting-guide-part-1.md

 How to pull zip files from artifacts in the cd stage?

 **Solution:**
 We don’t support that yet in Next Generation.
-We only support containerized k8 deployments and native helm deployments in the platform.
+We only support containerized Kubernetes deployments and native helm deployments in the platform.
 Please review our docs on supported integrations: Please review our docs on supported integrations.

 ### SECRETS